hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 and neither miss anything nor process it twice.
 The technical term for this is the "exactly-once processing guarantee".

+### Distributed Snapshots

+The technique Jet uses to achieve fault tolerance is called a "distributed snapshot".
+At regular intervals Jet will insert a special item into the data streams coming in from the sources: a _barrier_.
+The source must ensure that, in the case of a restart, it will be able to replay all the data it emitted after the last barrier.
+Every other component in the computation job must ensure it will be able to restore its processing state to exactly what it was at the last barrier.
+If a cluster member goes away, Jet will restart the job on the remaining members, the state of processing will rewind back to the last barrier and then seamlessly continue from that point.

 As always when guarantees are involved, the principle of the weakest link applies: if any part of the system is unable to provide it, the system as a whole fails to provide it.
 For stream processing the critical points are the sources and sinks because they are the boundary between the domain under Jet's control and the environment.
-A source must be able to consistently replay data to Jet from the exact point where we left off before the interruption, and the sink must either support transactions or be _idempotent_, tolerating duplicate submission of data.
+A source must be able to consistently replay data to Jet from a point it asks for, and the sink must either support transactions or be _idempotent_, tolerating duplicate submission of data.

 As of version 0.5, Hazelcast Jet supports exactly-once with the source being either a Hazelcast `IMap` or a Kafka topic, and the sink being a